uutils/uutils-args/docs/design/problems_with_clap.md

 options do not interfere with each other.
 This means that _partially overriding_ options are really hard to support. `rm` has `--interactive` and `-f`, which mostly just override each other, because they set the interactive mode and decide whether to print warnings.
-However, `--interactive=never` does nog change whether warnings are printed.
+However, `--interactive=never` does not change whether warnings are printed.
 Hence, they cannot override completely, because then these two are **not** identical: